The Nikkei Matsuri is a Japanese festival at Burnaby‘s Nikkei Museum and Cultural Centre. It’s usually on the Labour Day Weekend in September.

 When is the Nikkei Matsuri?

-The Nikkei Matsuri normally takes place on the last Saturday and Sunday of the summer, just before kids return to school, so on the Labour Day weekend.
+The Nikkei Matsuri normally takes place on the last couple days of the summer, just before kids return to school, so on the Labour Day long weekend.

 Where is the Nikkei Matsuri?